jostylr/event-when/newREADME.md

 * `_queue` consists of events to be fired in this tick.
 * `_waiting` is the queue for events to be fired after next tick.
 * `_actions` has k:v of `action name: handler` The handler can be of type Handler or anything convertible to it.
 * `_scopes` has k:v of `scope name: object` When an event is emitted with the given scope, the object will be passed in and is accessible to any handler reacting to an event along the scope chain.
+* `_looping` tracks whether we are in the executing loop.

 ---
 <a name="handler"></a>